Lilburn

 Sure!
 Please do so!
 Just a couple of things (and these are based on the National Cave Protection Act and also in consultation with the park's legal department, media department and branch lead of physical sciences):

-- Using the cave name in the name of the photo is OK, but disclosing its location is not OK, for example "Lilburn Cave in Sequoia and Kings Canyon National Park" is OK, but "Lilburn Cave in Redwood Canyon in Kings Canyon National Park" is not OK.
+- Using the cave name in the name of the photo is OK, but disclosing its location is not OK, for example "Lilburn Cave in Sequoia and Kings Canyon National Park" is OK, but "Lilburn Cave in such and such area in Kings Canyon National Park" is not OK.

 - It is our policy to strip the metadata from pictures before posting them.
 Most phones and some cameras store the GPS location as embedded data in the picture, along with other information like focal length, shutter speed, etc. Removing this information is quick and easy and it prevents accidental posting of cave locations if someone were to extract the information from the picture.
 Sites like Facebook strip the metadata from the posted picture, but we prefer the added layer of security of not having an embedded GPS location from the beginning.
 You can ask us for guidance if you need help with this.